-Whether an employee has to work on bank holidays is up to their employer.
+Whether a worker has to work on bank holidays is up to their employer.
 It might depend on the industry they work in.
 For example, restaurants and hotels might be more likely to be open on bank holidays.

-A bank holiday might fall on a day that an employee does not usually work.
+A bank holiday might fall on a day that a worker does not usually work.

 Employers should:

-- tell employees the organisation's rules for bank holidays – especially if they're new, or they're changing from full-time work to part-time or shift work
+- tell workers the organisation's rules for bank holidays – especially if they're new, or they're changing from full-time work to part-time or shift work

-- regularly discuss with employees how upcoming business closures or busy periods might affect holidays they plan to take
+- regularly discuss with workers how upcoming business closures or busy periods might affect holidays they plan to take

 Check which days are bank holidays on GOV.UK.